DonHulieo/server_scenarios/README.md

 **Q: When I go to a (certain area) on foot, in a vehicle or by other means, my game crashes?**

 **A:** The scenario file may be corrupt or you've done something to it, ie deleting chains or path nodes.
-If you wish to delete or modify chains, try `CW 26 dev 7` (available from codewalker discord) as this seems to work for editing chains and deleting them ***without*** running into crashes.

 -----------------

 **Q: Please make this work with XXXX DLC!**

-**A:** You can simply search for new scenario entries in your own copy of sp_manifest using OpenIV or Codewalker's RPF explorer and copy those entries to the sp_manifest file which I have provided.
+**A:** You can simply search for new scenario entries in your ***own*** copy of sp_manifest using OpenIV or Codewalker's RPF explorer and copy those entries to the sp_manifest file which I have provided.
 However, if you are trying to run this on DLC ***older*** than Cayo Perico (2189), try removing the following entry from the `sp_manifest.ymt` file, as this is responsible for Cayo Perico scenarios that your DLC doesn't have, which will cause crashes and issues:

 ```lua